Troubleshooting login at devices

 The exact wording of this message may vary depending on the make and model of the device, as well as the version of firmware or PaperCut embedded application, so we can’t tell you what the exact wording of this error will be.
-However it will generally be some variation of “Cannot connect to server” or “Connect timed out”.
+However it will generally be some variation of “Cannot connect to server”, “Connect timed out” or “Device connection timed out”.

 - Ensure that the correct ports are open on the firewall between the device and your PaperCut server.
 See Firewall Ports used by NG & MF for a list of ports required for your specific device.